TG-Techie/strictly/README.md

 #### Possible Future Features (no promises):
  - support for `ForwardRef` Hint from the typing module.
  - Add a `strictly.disable_checks` flag so that every function gets altered but won't be checked at run-time.
- - A `strictly.require_hints` flag to ensure every argument has a type hint (defauting False).
+ - A `strictly.require_hints` flag to ensure every argument has a type hint (defaulting False).
- - An opt-in option feature to programatically check the content of generics.
+ - An opt-in option feature to programmatically check the content of generics.